United Label – New Jersey’s Labeling Solution

 Packaging And The Environment, Part II: Responding To Change

 In the previous article in our series, we looked at the state of the packaging industry to get a sense of how truly enormous the market is for packaging, and therefore how much waste and impact it all has on the environment.
 In this article, we’re going to look at what companies and governments are doing about it.
+The truth is, packaging and the environmental impact is important to discuss.

 The Response From Retailers and Manufacturers